howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 <Instruction>

-Open `LinkList.js` and update the rendering of the `Link` components inside `render` to also incude the link's position:
+Open `LinkList.js` and update the rendering of the `Link` components inside `render` to also include the link's position:

 ```js(path=".../hackernews-react-apollo/src/components/LinkList.js")
 {linksToRender.map((link, index) => (